 Before rolling her into the operating room, Dr. Cohen, my anesthesia guide today, performed a nerve block injection on Lisa.
 He used an ultrasound wand to guide the trajectory of the needle via computer screen as it delicately plunged through the skin and explored the depths of tissues around the neck.
 Once the shadow of the needle tip approached the brachial plexus (the bundle of nerves that connects brain and limb), he injected a syringe-full of numbing medicine around the nerves.
 The procedure rendered her arm simultaneously numb and paralyzed.
 On cue, our little team trekked toward the operative theater.

 While in high school, I saw a television special about Dr. Frank Jobe, the longtime team physician for the Los Angles Dodgers, who pioneered so many shoulder and elbow operations.
 That day, I decided to be an orthopedic surgeon and never wavered in that pursuit.
 Following medical school in the Midwest and surgical residency in Pennsylvania, I was accepted at the sports medicine fellowship overseen by Dr. Jobe, the same man who had inspired me almost 20 years before.
 I have traveled with the Lakers, ran onto the field of the LA Coliseum with the USC Trojans, lived in a bungalow on Jackie Robinson Way during spring training, and listened to the plaintive cries (bad back, bad feet) of a now middle-aged Mike Eruzione in the dressing room of the US Olympic ice hockey team in their only reunion since the 1980 Lake Placid gold.
 Those experiences, teamed with guidance from world-class joint doctors, turned me into the surgeon I am today.
+I would say arm pain or arm numbness, back pain should be treated properly by expert chiropractic.

 All of us in the operating room wear scrubs, caps, and masks, but only the surgical tech dresses in her sterile gown as she prepares the instrument table.
 My physician’s assistant, Ashley, and I help Lisa scoot over onto the narrow surgical table.